Performance summary 2020/2021

 Overview of outputs33Replace 55km of overhead lines in National Parks and AONBs with underground cables.(See note 1 below)

-To date during RIIO-ED1, we have replaced 29.12km of overhead lines with underground cables for visual amenity in AONBs.
+To date during RIIO-ED1, we have replaced 32.7 km of overhead lines with underground cables for visual amenity in AONBs.

 Overview of outputs26Make sure all replacement vehicles have lower CO2 emissions than those they are replacing.

-WPD operational vehicle emissions have reduced by 11% compared to 2018/19, but there have been increases in vehicle emissions reported to us by our contractors.
-This means we have slightly missed our target for 2019/20.27Make sure all new or substantially refurbished buildings meet, as a minimum, the excellent standard under the Building Research Establishment Environmental Assessment Method (BREEAM).(See note 2 below)
+WPD operational vehicle emissions have reduced by 23% compared to 2019/20, some of which will be due to reduced use of contractors during the Covid-19 pandemic.27Make sure all new or substantially refurbished buildings meet, as a minimum, the excellent standard under the Building Research Establishment Environmental Assessment Method (BREEAM).(See note 2 below)

-We have not completed any depot construction or refurbishment works during 2019/20.28Reduce the amount of waste sent to landfill by 20% over the first two years of RIIO-ED1 and 5% per year after this.
+During 2020/21 we have not completed any depot construction.
+We are in the final stages of applying for certification for refurbishment works at one site.28Reduce the amount of waste sent to landfill by 20% over the first two years of RIIO-ED1 and 5% per year after this.

 We have seen a reduction in the amount of waste sent to landfill, and we have achieved our target for the whole of RIIO-ED1.29Reduce our carbon footprint by 5%.(See note 1 below)